 Overall, design-wise the Galaxy M31s is one of the better-looking phones that you will find under Rs 20,000 segment.

-The display is another area where Samsung Galaxy M31s seems to outweigh others in its class.
-All other brands have no retracted AMOLED displays from the affordable segment, and Samsung Galaxy M31s is the only affordable phone with AMOLED display that we have seen in the last few months.
+In today’s time when our phones are the gadgets that we use the most, a good smartphone screen is a must.
+Well, in that regard, the Galaxy M31s clearly outweigh others in its class.
+All other brands have no retracted AMOLED displays from the affordable segment, and perhaps the M31s is the only affordable phone under 20,000 with AMOLED display that we have seen in the last few months.

 The handset can record 4K videos.
 Samsung has added a feature where one can switch between cameras while recording a video, sweet!